• Skip to primary navigation

 Instructions

-• Combine gin, tonic syrup, and the juice of one blood orange in a glass (preferably a highball glass, but use whatever you have).
+• Combine gin and the juice of one blood orange in a glass (preferably a highball glass, but use whatever you have).

 • Fill with ice and stir.
-Top with club soda, garnish with a lime wedge, and drink up.
+Top with tonic, garnish with a lime wedge, and drink up.

 Did you make this recipe?Share a pic and tag @cupofzest and use #cupofzest so I can see it!